What Is Glass?

 6. Tinted Glass

-The addition of iron oxide to glass gives a green tint to it while copper sulphate is added to give a blue shade to the glass.
+The addition of iron oxide to the glass gives a green tint to it, while copper sulfate is added to give a blue shade to the glass.
 Similarly, by adding diﬀerent additives, diﬀerent colors are obtained.

 7. Toughened Glass

 Toughened glass, also known as safety glass or tempered glass, is a specially processed glass that is manufactured while keeping in mind its strength and its ability to resist breaking.
 This type of glass is very tough and does not break easily.

 By chance, if it breaks, it breaks into smaller pieces which eliminates the chances of anyone getting injured due to it.
 Toughened glass is mostly seen in kitchens, shower screens, etc.